Blisso

 4. Storage on your device (localStorage / JWT)

 The Blisso web app stores access and refresh tokens in your browser's localStorage so you stay signed in across visits.
 This is strictly functional (session management), not used for cross-site advertising.
 We do not use advertising cookies on the app as described here; if that changes, we will update this policy.
+We also send a Content-Security-Policy header to limit where scripts, styles, and network connections may load from (for example our API, chat sockets, Google sign-in, Firebase push, Cloudinary for hosted images when configured, and fonts), which reduces (but does not remove) risk if malicious script were injected into the page.

 5. Recipients and sub-processors